CAMBI-tech/BciPy/bcipy/simulator/README.md

 - `n`: Number of simulation runs
 - `o`: Output directory for all simulation artifacts.
 - `s`: Sampling strategy to use; by default the TargetNonTargetSampler is used.
 The value provided should be the class name of a Sampler.
+- `sampler_args`: Arguments to pass in to the selected Sampler.
+Some samplers can be customized with further parameters.
+These should be structured as a JSON dictionary mapping keys to values.
+For example: `--sampler_args='{"inquiry_end": 4}'`

 #### Sim Output Details